brsloan/writerDeck/README.md

 * [Mainboard Terminal](https://github.com/penk/MainboardTerminal)
 * [Chonky Palmtop](https://gitlab.com/norris.daniel/chonky-palmtop)

+## I Can't Afford Any of This and Now I'm Sad

+Good news: you don't need any of this to write!
+My current writerDeck is one of the oldest and best--a paper notebook and fountain pen.
+If you find handwriting physically tiring, consider [brushing up on your cursive](https://en.wikipedia.org/wiki/D%27Nealian).
+That's what I did, and once I went back to writing cursive, handwriting became much more pleasurable.
+But you could do it in print with a pencil.
+Writing is one of the cheapest and most accessible joys on earth, so don't convince yourself you need anything special to do it.

 ### Where can I get more info?

 There is an active community on Reddit at [r/writerDeck](https://www.reddit.com/r/writerDeck/).